collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Switch perspective: now a maintainer working from within an organizational repo, without read/write access to forked repo.

 If you are a repo maintainer, you will receive a message to let you know there is a pull request (by browser or email, based on your notification preferences).
 When you go to the pull request, there will a set of instructions for reviewing the pull request locally (on your own computer).
-The set of instructions will be slightly different depending on whether the pull request was submitted via Forked Repo Model (remote branch) or Shared Repo Model.
+The set of instructions will be slightly different depending on whether the pull request was submitted via "Fork and Pull" Model (remote branch) or "Shared Repository" Model.

 </td></tr>